Juicy homemade meatballs are smothered with a sweet and sticky, Polynesian pineapple sauce in this quick and easy recipe for Hawaiian Meatballs.

 Instructions

-- Preheat oven to 400ยฐF.
-Line a large rimmed baking sheet with parchment paper and set aside.
+- Preheat oven to 400°F. Line a large rimmed baking sheet with parchment paper and set aside.

 - In a large bowl, combine ground beef, breadcrumbs, milk, egg, 2 tablespoons soy sauce, Worcestershire, garlic powder, onion powder, and pepper.
 Use your hands to gently mix ingredients until thoroughly combined but not packed down.
-Scoop meat into 3 tablespoon mounds (I use a 3 T. cookie scoop) and gently roll into balls (which should measure between 1 1/2 and 2 inches across).
+Scoop meat into 3 tablespoon mounds (I use a 3 T. cookie scoop) and gently roll into balls (which should measure between 1 ½ and 2 inches across).

-- While meatballs are baking, cook rice according to package directions.
-In another saucepan set over medium heat, prepare sauce by combining pineapple, water, soy sauce, honey, rice wine vinegar, brown sugar, and fresh ginger.
+- At the same time, in another saucepan set over medium heat, prepare sauce by combining pineapple, water, soy sauce, honey, rice wine vinegar, brown sugar, and fresh ginger.
 Bring sauce to a boil, stirring occasionally, and then reduce to a simmer.
-In a small bowl, use a fork to whisk together 2 tablespoons cornstarch and 1 tablespoon water.
+In a small bowl, use a fork to whisk together 2 tablespoons cornstarch and 2 tablespoons water.
 Stream cornstarch mixture into simmering sauce while stirring.
 Allow sauce to cook for a few minutes until thickened and glossy, stirring occasionally.

 - Serve meatballs over rice with sauce poured on top.
 Garnish with fresh cilantro and sesame seeds, if desired.